Everything Else Has Gone Wrong

-Everything Else Has Gone Wrong is the fifth studio album by the British indie rock band Bombay Bicycle Club.
+Everything Else Has Gone Wrong is the fifth studio album by the English indie rock band Bombay Bicycle Club.
 It was released on 17 January 2020 by the band's own Mmm...
 Records imprint of Island Records, Caroline International and Arts & Crafts.
-It is their first album in nearly six years, since the release of So Long, See You Tomorrow (2014).
+It was their first album in nearly six years, following So Long, See You Tomorrow (2014).

 The album debuted at number one on the UK's Official Record Store Chart.

 Background and recording

 Bombay Bicycle Club announced an indefinite hiatus on 29 January 2016.
-However, they explicitly ruled out the notion that the band was breaking up and also alluded toward potential solo material from frontman Jack Steadman and from bassist Ed Nash.
+However, they explicitly ruled out the notion that the band was breaking up and also alluded toward potential solo material from frontman Jack Steadman and bassist Ed Nash.
 However, in an interview with Q Nash recalled Steadman saying that he did not think he wanted to make another Bombay Bicycle Club album.
 In January 2017, Nash released the solo album The Pace of the Passing under the moniker Toothless.
 It featured vocals by Marika Hackman, Tom Fleming, Liz Lawrence and The Staves.
 Bombay Bicycle Club drummer Suren de Saram contributed drumming to the record.
 The album was produced by Nash and Steadman.
 In March 2017, Steadman formed the solo project Mr Jukes, releasing the album God First in July 2017.
 The album was produced by Steadman and featured BJ the Chicago Kid, Elli Ingram, Charles Bradley, De La Soul, Horace Andy, Lalah Hathaway, Lianne La Havas.
 During the band's hiatus, guitarist Jamie MacColl completed an undergraduate degree in war studies at King's College London and a MPhil in international relations at the University of Cambridge.
 He worked as an intelligence analyst for a social security company and also worked at a think tank in Washington, D.C.
 He also launched Undivided, a Brexit campaign group to engage with people under the age of 30.
 Nash worked for some time in an office job in the interim.
-Steadman traveled extensively, including traveling on the Trans-Siberian Railway as well as riding on a cargo ship from China to Canada.
+Steadman traveled extensively, including a voyage on the Trans-Siberian Railway and passage aboard a cargo ship from China to Canada.